x-xiaoyu/x-xiaoyu/README.md

-# Hi there, I'm Xiaoyu 👋
+# Hi there, I'm Susie 👋

 🎓 I'm a Master's student in Computer Science at Northeastern University.
 💡 Passionate about full-stack development, system design, and practical problem-solving.